MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-management-and-monitoring.md

 - Use [Azure Site Recovery](/azure/site-recovery/monitoring-common-questions) monitoring to maintain disaster recovery service health for SAP application servers.

-- Optimize and manage SAP Basis Operations by using [SAP Landscape Management (LaMa)](https://www.sap.com/products/landscape-management.html).
+- Optimize and manage SAP Basis operations by using [SAP Landscape Management (LaMa)](https://www.sap.com/products/landscape-management.html).
 Use the [SAP LaMa connector for Azure](/azure/virtual-machines/workloads/sap/lama-installation) to relocate, copy, clone, and refresh SAP systems.

 - Perform a [quality check for SAP HANA](https://github.com/Azure/SAP-on-Azure-Scripts-and-Utilities/tree/main/QualityCheck) on the provisioned Azure infrastructure to verify that provisioned VMs comply with SAP HANA on Azure best practices.